 The intensive ends with the Fund Manager Forum, where each manager has the opportunity to pitch their fund to select US-based and international investors who collectively manage over US$10bn in assets.
 Our partner funds continue to have our support, and the support of one another, as they set up their new funds, make investments, and go on to raise subsequent funds.

-One graduate of our most recent intensive is Alitheia IDF (Alitheia), a pan-African manager focusing on women-led businesses and gender diversity.
+One graduate of our most recent intensive is Alitheia Identity (Alitheia), a pan-African manager focusing on women-led businesses and gender diversity.
 One of the examples cited by Alitheia is the business environment in Nigeria, where 41% of entrepreneurs are women but only 2% of funds go to these women.
 This gap represents a missed opportunity, because research from organisations such as McKinsey shows that gender-diverse businesses are more successful, with better performance throughout the continent.
 The diversity of opinion and perspective breeds better ideas and execution.
 This is a lesson we need to learn, and re-learn, globally.
 Alitheia is focused on investing in businesses that have strong financial returns and have outlined a compelling impact approach that is embedded within their investment strategy.

 Currently, we are working with two funds in Africa, one in MENA, one in India, and one in Central America, with varying sizes and investment strategies.
 Our fund managers are raising funds in the range of US$20M – US$100M, and they intend to use a mix of instrument — equity and debt.

 Q: Which countries and sectors are of interest to Capria, and how have you seen them develop since 2010?